-We know your pets are going to be quite interested in all the food on the table.
+We know your pets will be quite interested in all the food on the table.
 It’s going to be tempting to share with them, too.
 They are, after all, begging masters with their sad eyes and paw raises.
 Even if they are adorably sweet, you want to avoid giving in to their whines.
 Bones are choking hazards.
 The turkey or the turkey skin can be problematic, even in a small amount.
 Not all fruits and vegetables are safe.
 Things like onions and raisins can be potential issues for your pets.
 The uncooked dough can cause bloating!
-Dessert is right out- chocolate is toxic, and fruit treats may have xylitol sweetener or be on the no-no list for your pets.
+Dessert is right out chocolate is toxic, and fruit treats may have xylitol sweetener or be on the no-no list for your pets.

 The Family and Friends

 The people we love are central to this holiday, and having company over is one of the highlights of the year.
 However, it can be stressful for your pet.
 Make sure that you give them a safe place to hide from visitors.
 If they are particularly excitable, consider putting them in another room until the party is over.
 You would not want an overstimulated pet to bite or scratch someone in their excitement.

 If you have overnight guests, take special care to ensure your pets do not have access to their luggage.
 It may be harmless to people, but it can quickly become lethal to your curious cat or dog.

 Also, be aware of your guest’s expectations.
 Make sure that every guest is aware of the animals in your home so they can plan accordingly.
 Some people are so painfully allergic they may not be able to come at all.
 Some exotic pets can make people uncomfortable, so relocating them to another room may be better until the party is over.